hugofolloni/game-dealer/README.md

 # game-dealer

 A website for compare game prices.
-Until now, no CSS was done, just the logical structure behind the application.
-The application is built with React.js.
+Now, we made the JS and CSS for the searchpage, gamepage and about us.
+It only remains the under10 and topgames to do.